OVP - Sexual Assault Council

 Executive Director, Young B.O.S.S.

-Jerry Cobbs (he/him/his) is the founder and Executive Director of Young B.O.S.S (501 c3), an organization that provides mentoring for at-risk youth and their families.
+Jerry Cobb (he/him/his) is the founder and Executive Director of Young B.O.S.S (501 c3), an organization that provides mentoring for at-risk youth and their families.
 The 52 year-old Los Angeles native is passionate about education, prevention and intervention.

 VA Long Beach Healthcare System, U.S. Department of Veterans Affairs